decorative image for blog showing activemq logo

 Back to top

-Balancing ActiveMQ Messaging Performance and Reliability
+Balancing ActiveMQ Performance and Reliability

 Like most messaging systems, ActiveMQ was designed with an understanding of the tradeoffs between performance and reliability when it comes to message delivery.
 Different endpoints and message types may have different needs for reliable message delivery or throughput, even when associated with the same broker instance.
 This flexibility is possible in ActiveMQ by ensuring your messaging architecture matches the intended usage.
 Beyond the basics, configuration options allow further optimization of how the ActiveMQ message broker and clients handle messages efficiently.